-- no later than 5 p.m. on February 7 (for judicial candidates) and prior to filing a Declaration of Intention, or - no later than 5 p.m. on February 7 (for all other candidates).
+- no later than 5pm on November 8 (for judicial candidates) and prior to filing a Declaration of Intention, or - no later than 5pm on November 8 (for all other candidates).

-No additional signatures may be filed after February 7.
+No additional signatures may be filed after November 8.
 The elections official shall notify the candidate of the number of invalid signatures within 10 days of filing.

-If a petition is submitted containing numerous duplicate signatures in order to file a larger number of signatures-in-lieu, those signatures will be disqualified and credit toward the filing fee will not be given to them.
+Duplicate signatures and signatures of voters who are not registered in the district of the candidate will be disqualified and credit toward the filing fee will not be given to them.
 The candidate must either pay the full amount remaining of the filing fee or forfeit the opportunity to be a candidate.